-On a case to case basis, arrangements may be made for a different schedule of working hours, provided that there is a written agreement between the employee and the company and that the latest schedule shall be from 9:00 AM to 6:00 PM.
+On a case-to-case basis, arrangements may be made for a different schedule of working hours, provided that there is a written agreement between the employee and the company and that the latest schedule shall be from 9:00 AM to 6:00 PM.
 RAROCO has the discretion to reschedule working hours to suit operational needs.

-In the event that the employee is unable to report for work, he/she must notify his/her immediate superior, buddy and the HR Department not later than 7:00 AM on the day of absence.
+In the event that the employee is unable to report for work, he/she must notify his/her immediate superior, buddy and the HR Department ahead of time and not later than 6:00 AM on the day of absence.